 We have observed in vitro with human cells that using NC410 to block LAIR-1 from binding with collagen or C1q reverses immune suppression and restores normal immune cell function for both peripheral blood monocytes, including T cells, and myeloid cells.
-In one study of peripheral blood monocytes, we added 0 μ g/mL and 100 μ g/mL of NC410 to 20 μ g/mL of collagen peptide in vitro.
-Similarly, we also evaluated the addition of 0 μ g/mL and 10 μ g/mL of NC410 to 10 μ g/mL of C1q on human myeloid cells.
+In one study of peripheral blood monocytes, we added 0 μ g/mL, 10 μ g/mL and 100 μ g/mL of NC410 to 20 μ g/mL of collagen peptide in vitro.
+Similarly, we also evaluated the addition of 0 μ g/mL, 2.5 μ g/mL and 10 μ g/mL of NC410 to 10 μ g/mL of C1q on human myeloid cells.
 As shown in the figures below, NC410 promoted the activation of immune cells in the presence of high levels of collagen in peripheral blood monocytes and high levels of C1q in myeloid cells in a dose-dependent manner.